-Abridged version: Unless otherwise specified in an assignment, all submitted work must be the work of each individual student's own, original work.
-If students are referencing others' work, put it in quotes.
-If students are directly quoting or building on others' writing, provide a citation.
-See the BSI Student Handbook for the definition of plagiarism, and associated consequences.
+Abridged version: Unless otherwise specified in an assignment all submitted work must be your own, original work.
+Any excerpts, statements, or phrases from the work of others must be clearly identified as a quotation, and a proper citation provided.
+Any violation of the School's policy on Academic and Professional Integrity (stated in the BSI Student Handbook) will result in serious penalties, which might range from failing an assignment, to failing a course, to being expelled from the program.
 Violations of academic and professional integrity will be reported to UMSI Student Affairs.
 Consequences impacting assignment or course grades are determined by the faculty instructor; additional sanctions may be imposed by the assistant dean for academic and student affairs.